ioskrew/SwiftLayout/README.md

 > equation of constraint has following format:
 > Item1.attribute1 [= | >= | <= ] multiplier x item2.attribute2 + constant

-> you can read details [here](https://developer.apple.com/documentation/uikit/nslayoutconstraint).
+> Detailed information about NSLayoutConstraint can be found [here](https://developer.apple.com/documentation/uikit/nslayoutconstraint).

-- the first part is to get the necessary attributes using static values ​​defined in Anchors.
+- It starts by getting the required properties using static values ​​defined in Anchors.

   ```swift
   Anchors.top.bottom
   ```

-- enable to set of second part(item, attribute) through relation functions
+- You can set up a second item (NSLayoutConstraint.secondItem, secondAttribute) through a relationship method such as equalTo.

   ```swift
   superview.sublayout {